folio-org/folio-ansible/README.md

     $ curl -w '\n' -H 'X-Okapi-Tenant:diku' -D- http://localhost:9130/users

-For the `demo` system, the stripes port and user interface will be forwarded to `localhost:3000`.
-You should see the stripes user interface at `http://localhost:3000`.
+For the `demo` system, the Stripes port and user interface will be forwarded to `localhost:3000`.
+You should see the Stripes user interface at `http://localhost:3000`.

 For more information, see [Vagrant VMs and Ansible roles](doc/index.md).

 In addition, this project includes a [Vagrantfile](Vagrantfile) for creating different environments.

-To run a backend "blackbox" system using Vagrant: `vagrant up backend` (currently includes Okapi, mod-users, sample tenant "diku", and sample user data).

-To run a demo system using Vagrant: `vagrant up demo` (currently includes Okapi, mod-users, sample tenant "diku", sample user data, stripes-core, and ui-users).

-To build a development environment using Vagrant: `vagrant up dev`
-* Requires Ansible \>= 2.1
-(currently includes Okapi and mod-users running in Docker containers, sample tenant "diku", and sample user data, with source code shared in the working directory).

-To try other roles, edit [folio.yml](folio.yml) and rebuild the "dev" Vagrant box.
-A running system requires an Okapi role (okapi-demo, okapi-docker, or okapi-src) underneath whatever modules you select.
-The data roles require that the module they relate to be selected.

 ## Documentation